-These Code with Us - Paid Terms (“Terms”) govern Developers and Issuers that participate in the BC Developers’ Exchange, specifically in Code with Us - Paid Opportunities (the “Opportunities”).
-The Opportunities are designed to enable Issuers to obtain and pay for Contributions to digital resources from Developers in a relatively quick and straightforward way.
+These Code with Us - Paid Process Terms (the “Process Terms”) govern Developers and Issuers that participate in the BC Developers’ Exchange, specifically in Code with Us - Paid Opportunities.
+These Opportunities are designed to enable Issuers to obtain and pay for contributions to digital resources from Developers in a relatively quick and straightforward way.
 It is a mechanism to invite Developers to work on a simple but technical task.
 All Developers will be given the opportunity to make Proposals to the Issuer regarding Opportunities.

 To have a Proposal to work on an Opportunity evaluated, Developers must:

-a) indicate acceptance of the Terms by completing the information requested at the end of the Terms, below; and
+a) indicate acceptance of the Process Terms by completing the information requested at the end of the Terms, below; and

 b) submit the Accepted Terms with their Proposal in the Proposal Period set out in the Opportunity.

-The Issuer will evaluate Proposals based on the Evaluation Criteria posted with the Opportunity and the highest ranked Lead Developer will be assigned the Opportunity exclusively and have the potential to receive a Payment in accordance with the Opportunity and the Acceptance Criteria.
+The Issuer will evaluate Proposals based on the Evaluation Criteria posted with the Opportunity and the highest ranked Developer (the “Contractor”) will be announced on Github, and assigned to work on the Opportunity exclusively according to the terms set out in Schedule “A” (the “Contract Terms”).

-To be eligible for Payment relating to an Opportunity, the Lead Developer must provide the Issuer with the Payment Information and submit the Pull Request to the Repository of the Opportunity in the Submission Period.

 Definitions

-Throughout the Terms, including the Introduction, the following definitions apply:
+Throughout the Process Terms, including the Introduction, the following definitions apply:

-“Acceptance Criteria” means the requirements and specifications necessary for a Pull Request to be considered, reviewed and potentially accepted for a Payment;
+“Acceptance Criteria” means the requirements and specifications necessary for a Pull Request to be considered, reviewed and potentially accepted for a Payment, as set out in the Opportunity;

-“Accepted Terms” means the Terms as agreed to by the Developers, with the information completed as required at the end of the Terms, below, and submitted to the Issuer with the Proposal;
+“Accepted Terms” means the Process Terms as agreed to by the Developer, with the information completed as required at the end of the Process Terms, below, and submitted to the Issuer with the Proposal;

-“Affected Party” means either the Lead Developer or the Issuer if prevented from performing that party’s obligations in accordance with these Terms by an Event of Force Majeure;

-“BC Developers’ Exchange” means the BC Developers’ Exchange Web site located at www.bcdevexchange.org, and any services associated with the BC Developers’ Exchange;

-“Contribution” means the work, such as source code, offered by a Lead Developer in a Pull Request;

-“Developer” means a person or entity with the legal capacity to contract, that submits a Proposal to the Issuer of an Opportunity in accordance with these Terms and includes the Lead Developer;
+“Developer” means a person or entity with the legal capacity to contract, that submits a Proposal to the Issuer of an Opportunity in accordance with these Process Terms and includes the Contractor;

-“Lead Developer” means the person or entity that has the highest ranked Proposal according to the Evaluation Criteria, and is selected by the Issuer on that basis to work on the issue associated with an Opportunity;

 “Evaluation Criteria” means the criteria set out in the Opportunity on which Proposals will be evaluated to be considered for selection to work on the Opportunity;

-“Event of Force Majeure” means one of the following events:

-a natural disaster, fire, flood, storm, epidemic, or power failure;

-a war (declared and undeclared), insurrection or act of terrorism or piracy;

-a strike (including illegal work stoppage or slowdown) or lockout; or

-a freight embargo

-if the event prevents a party from performing the party’s obligations in accordance with these Terms and is beyond the reasonable control of that party.

 “GitHub” means the third party source code repository hosting service where Opportunities will be posted by the Issuer;

 “Issuer” means the Province or a Public Sector Entity, as applicable;

-“License” means the terms and conditions regarding the use, modification and sharing of the content in a Repository;

-“Licensing File” means the file in the Repository that contains the License attached to the Opportunity;

-“Master Branch” means the Issuer’s main branch associated with an Opportunity on GitHub;